3. Introduction to Large Language Models#

 3.1.
 Intro#

 This chapter serves as an introduction to the basic concepts in Large Language Model (LLM) architectures and training.
-In the first section we will introduce the basic blocks and mechanisms of the transformer architecture, which most LLMs are based on.
+In the first section we will introduce the basic blocks and mechanisms of the transformer architecture, which most modern LLMs are based on.
 Next, we will introduce the basic ideas involved in the training of the LLMs.
 In addition, this notebook is intended to provide a runnable code implementation of the nanoGPT model and a basic training pipeline.

 3.2.
 Transformer Architecture#